-Sarah is ranked by Legal 500 for her work in Intellectual Property: Trademarks, and in 2017, the Daily Journal named her among the Top Women Lawyers in California for her work in advertising, intellectual property, and privacy.
-She regularly shares insights on advertising, IP, privacy, cybersecurity, and more on her blog, Behind the Scenes.
+Sarah is ranked by Legal 500 for her work in Intellectual Property: Trademarks, and she was named one of the twenty Top Cyber/Artificial Intelligence Attorneys in California in 2018 by the Daily Journal.
+In 2017, the Daily Journal named her among the Top Women Lawyers in California for her work in advertising, intellectual property, and privacy.
+She regularly shares insights on advertising, IP, privacy, cybersecurity, and more on her blog, Interactive Counsel.

 In August 2017, Sarah presented on "The Promise of Blockchain" at the 2017 International Legal Technology Association Conference (ILTACON) in Las Vegas.